rebelsky/csc151/handouts/faq.md

 _Is there a way to use a personal computer for the work in this course?_

-> Option 1: Connect to one of our computers using [VNC](http://www.cs.grinnell.edu/vnc).
-Option 2: Install Linux on your personal computer (probably using Virtual Box) and then download, compile, and install the course software.
-Option 3: Wait a few weeks, and we'll probably provide a Virtual Box image for you to use.
+> After the first week or two, we will provide you with a virtual computer for you to use with Virtual Box.

-_Please explain the phrase "Each category is capped at 1.5 points."_
+_Please explain the two units of extra credit.

-> 1/2 point per lecture.
-Three lectures is 1.5 points.
-More than three lectures is also 1.5 points.
-1/2 point per "support your classmate" events.
-Three such events is 1.5 points.
-More than three such events is also 1.5 points.
-(The points are on 100 point scale.
-So if you have an 87 average in my class at the end of the semester and have attended and sent paragraphs about three lectures and three "support your classmates" events, your grade will then be a 90, which is traditionally an A-.)
+> I give you one unit (1/4 point) per activity.
+You can attend some specified academic events.
+You can attend some of your classmates' activities.
+I cap each category at four activities.
+So, if you attend four events in two categories, you get two points of extra credit.
+The points are on a 100-point scale.
+For example, if you have an 88 at the end of the semeseter and do all of the extra credit, you'll end up with a 90, effectively moving your grade from a B+ to an A-.

 _What's the typical grade spread in this course?_

 > I do not report grade spreads.

-_Are there any good online resources that you recommend that might supplement my understanding of what I am learning in class?_
+_Are there any good online resources that you recommend that might supplement my understanding of what I am learning in class?

 > The front door has a link to some general materials about Scheme and Racket.
 But our course is unique enough that the best resources